Consent Manager setup

 • Script setup: To include the cookie overview on the webpage, create the overview.
 In the HTML editor, paste the script into the HEAD tag.

-See Monsido for Developers for documentation and advanced help files including SDK information for developers.
+For documentation and advanced help files including SDK information for developers, see: